 3. Microsoft Teams - Cheapest Paid Option for M365 Teams

-Microsoft Teams reached 320 million monthly active users in early 2024, according to Microsoft's official disclosure.
-If your company already runs on Microsoft 365, Teams is likely included in your existing subscription - making the incremental cost for video interviewing zero.
+320 million monthly active users accessed Teams in early 2024, according to Microsoft’s official disclosure.
+Companies running Microsoft 365 likely have Teams included in their existing subscription - making the incremental cost for video interviewing zero.

-For teams without M365, Teams Essentials starts at $4/user/month, the cheapest entry point among major platforms.
-The free tier offers 60-minute meetings for up to 100 participants.
-The M365 Business Standard plan ($12.50/user/month) adds cloud recording, transcription, and the full Office suite.
+Without M365, Teams Essentials starts at $4/user/month, the cheapest entry point among major platforms.
+Teams’ free tier offers 60-minute meetings for up to 100 participants.
+M365 Business Standard ($12.50/user/month) adds cloud recording, transcription, and the full Office suite.

 Teams handles panel interviews well with breakout rooms (updated January 2025), virtual backgrounds, and live captions.
-The Copilot AI add-on generates meeting summaries and action items, though it requires a separate subscription on top of the base plan.
+Copilot AI, an add-on, generates meeting summaries and action items, though it requires a separate subscription on top of the base plan.
 Native Outlook calendar integration makes scheduling straightforward for organizations already in the Microsoft ecosystem.

-The limitation?
-Candidates outside your organization sometimes struggle with Teams.
-Unlike Zoom, Teams isn't universally installed on personal devices.
-External guests may face browser compatibility issues or get confused by the "join as guest" flow.
-If candidate experience is your top priority and your candidates skew non-corporate, this friction matters.
+External candidates sometimes struggle with Teams.
+Unlike Zoom, Teams isn’t universally installed on personal devices.
+External guests may face browser compatibility issues or get confused by the “join as guest” flow.
+When candidate experience is your top priority and your candidates skew non-corporate, this friction matters.

 - Pricing: Free (60-min limit), Essentials $4/user/mo, Business Basic $6/user/mo, Business Standard $12.50/user/mo